journal-club/wiki-data/fests/atmos/enigma.md

 <!-- SUBTITLE: A quick summary of Enigma -->

 # Overview :
 *It can’t get any bigger than this!
-This is the “Mother of all Quizzes”.
+This is the **“Mother of all Quizzes”**.
 Sweat it out against some of the greatest quizzers in the country in this national level quiz.
 It’s a quiz, answer the questions to the best of your ability, because anything less: won’t be enough*.
 Regionals will be held across India with the Hyderabad Regionals and the National Finals being held over the course of ATMOS itself.
 ## Regionals :
 They will follow a standard general quiz format and have two parts: prelims and finals.
 They will be held across most major cities.